bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/debugging.rst

 Debugging with Visual Studio
 ----------------------------

-If you develop on a Windows platform you can use the Native :doc:`Client Visual Studio add-in <vs-addin>` to write and debug your code.
+If you develop on a Windows platform you can use the :doc:`Native Client Visual Studio add-in <vs-addin>` to write and debug your code.
 The add-in defines new project platforms that let you run your module in two different modes: As a Pepper plugin and as a Native Client module.
 When running as a Pepper plugin